Inspire - Corporate Headquarters

 Julian wakes at 4:30 AM.
 Cold plunge at 4:32 (2.8°C, seven minutes).
 Meditation from 4:42 to 5:02.
 Physical training from 5:05 to 6:15.
 Breakfast at 6:20 (macros calculated to the gram, taste irrelevant).
 He has followed this routine for sixty-three years without missing a single day.

-His penthouse at the peak of The Summit is all glass and white surfaces.
+His penthouse at the peak of The Muse is all glass and white surfaces.
 His clothes hang in chromatic order.
 Every object has a designated position.
 He has done this for decades without thinking about it.

 He has achieved everything.
 Literally everything.
 Every goal, accomplished.
 Every metric, peak performance.
 He sets new goals every Sunday.
 He achieves them.
 He sets more.
 The feeling he's chasing—the satisfaction of completion, the warmth of enough—does not come.
 He achieved his first major goal at age nineteen.
 He has been waiting for the feeling ever since.